TAYLOR EVANS PUBLIC SCHOOL

 Today Taylor Evans Public School is a Junior Kindergarten to Grade 8 school with approximately 430 students, 30 teaching staff and 10 support staff.

 Our mission is to meet the needs of the individual student and to foster enthusiasm for lifelong learning by providing a variety of opportunities in a safe and caring environment.

 The school motto is “TOGETHER: EMPATHY, EFFORT, EXCELLENCE” and is an important part of the daily expectations of staff and students.

 It is not the end result that is of greatest significance, but the effort in reaching for the goal of excellence.
 This is true for all aspects of school life whether in the classroom, the playground, extracurricular activities or in our community.

 The Eagle, our mascot is a proud, majestic bird which represents our determination and drive to succeed at any endeavour.

 The grounds are open to students and supervised during the period 15 minutes before classes begin (starting at 8:20) and at dismissal.
+Please help your child plan to arrive at the school at 8:20 or after.
 Supervision is also provided during bus transfer times and other school functions which may occur outside the above times.

 Arrival and Departure: Buses, Cars, Bicycles, Walkers